 Depending on where you go for PT, you may be able to utilize your insurance benefits.
 At Bodyful, we are out of network with insurance companies.
 We are a small business, and we could not sustain the administrative burden to get paid by insurance companies, while running a business, and providing the quality of clinical care our clients deserve.

 We are also out of network so that you are aware of the cost of PT.
-You will not be stuck with a bill after the insurance company denied the claim.
+You will not be stuck with a bill after the insurance company denies the claim.

 You may have out-of-network benefits for pelvic floor PT.
-Our FAQ page provides some information to guide how to ask your health insurance company about this.
+Our FAQ at the bottom of our pelvic floor therapy page provides some information to guide how to ask your health insurance company about this.
 We are also happy to provide you with a monthly superbill, or the paperwork required to submit to your insurance for reimbursement.

 When our breathing diaphragm and pelvic floor muscles are parallel to each other, the pressure changes caused by respiration, twisting, forward bending, sneezing, etc., are transferred into mechanical energy generated by support from muscles, ligaments, and tendons.
 This “pistoning” is similar to how a steam engine is designed.